CrtlAltElite/1up-Docker_intro/Creating a Docker File.md

+# Understanding `docker-compose.yml`

-The docker-compose.yml file is a YAML-formatted configuration file that defines all the services, networks, and volumes for a Docker application.
+The `docker-compose.yml` file is a YAML-formatted configuration file that defines all the services, networks, and volumes for a Docker application.
 It essentially acts as a "script" that Docker Compose uses to run multiple containers as a single service.

 ## Anatomy of `docker-compose.yml`